facastagnini/atom-better-git-blame/README.md

 ## Security and privacy

-If you set up the GitHub and/or Jira integrations, you might be interested in our [security statement](http://bit.ly/2gvkQGO) & [privacy policy](http://bit.ly/2gvkSyq).
+You might be interested in our [privacy policy](http://terms.stepsize.com/privacy-policy).

-You can safely ignore them if you don't use the integrations.